 - PARTNER-model, MLS-model, MDC 9000, and MDW 9000 System Phones.
 System phones require at least two-pair wiring and are compatible with Lucent Technologies 4-pair SYSTIMAX® wiring. - Call Assistant Intercom Autodialers with Busy Indication (PARTNER-CA48 for PARTNER-model phones or MLS-CA24 for MLS-model phones).
 You can connect an Intercom Autodialer to the system phone at extension 10 and 11.
 The Intercom Autodialer connects to the system phone using an adapter that is shipped with the autodialer. - Industry-Standard Devices.
 Industry-standard devices (including standard phones) require one-pair mounting cords; Lucent Technologies D2R mounting cords are recommended. - Standard Phones.
 Connect standard touch-tone or rotary dial phones to the system for: - Power Failure Operation.
 During a power failure, system phones will not work because they require power to operate.
-However, if you connect standard phones to extensions 10, 16, 22, 28, 34, 40, 46, and 52, users can place and answer outside calls on lines 1, 3, 5, 7, 9, 11, 13, and 15, respectively.
+However, if you connect standard phones to extensions 10, 16, 22, and 28, users can place and answer outside calls on lines 1, 3, 5, and 7, respectively.
 You can connect a standard phone either alone or combined with a system phone.
-For more information, see "Combination Extensions" on the next page.

-Hotlines.
-A hotline extension should have a standard phone, rather than a system phone, but can ring any type of phone.
+For more information, see "Combination Extensions" on the next page. - Hotlines.
+A hotline extension should be connected to a standard phone, rather than a system telephone, but can ring any type of phone.
 An internal hotline phone can also be set up to ring the paging system, so announcements can be made over the loudspeaker.
-Do not connect a hotline phone to extension 10, 16, 22, 28, 34, 40, 46, or 52, to keep them available for power failure use.
+Do not connect a hotline phone to extension 10, 16, 22, or 28, to keep them available for power failure use.